 Digital system equation

-Back to DSP thread.
-Lets talk about digital system equation.
+Back to the DSP thread.
+Let’s talk about the digital system equation.
 Every digital system can be described using this equation.

-The output of digital filter generally consist of previous inputs and previous outputs.
+The output of the digital filter generally consists of previous inputs and previous outputs.

 y(n-k) is considered as previous outputs;